yeap-finance/yeaptor/README.md

 Notes
 - Order matters: deployments and the packages within them are processed sequentially.
-- `seed` must be UTF‑8 text (not hex) to ensure consistent resource address derivation.
+- `seed` must be UTF‑8 text (not hex).
+The module applies domain separation internally for deterministic address derivation.
 - `address_name` must match the named address used in the package’s `Move.toml`.
 - `yeaptor_address` must be the on‑chain address hosting the `ra_code_deployment` module.